wkumari/draft-kh-dnsop-7706bis/README.md

-Kumari & Hoffman         Expires August 31, 2020                [Page 4]
+Kumari & Hoffman        Expires September 2, 2020               [Page 4]

-Internet-Draft              Root Server Local              February 2020
+Internet-Draft              Root Server Local                 March 2020

    14 [RFC2119] [RFC8174] when, and only when, they appear in all